sensu/sensu-docs/content/sensu-go/6.8/operations/deploy-sensu/deployment-architecture.md

 ### Google Cloud Platform (GCP) deployment for multiple availability zones

-Sensu supports multi-region, multi-zone Google Cloud Platform (GCP) deployments. **PLACEHOLDER FOR MORE INFORMATION**
+Sensu supports multi-region, multi-zone Google Cloud Platform (GCP) deployments.

+**PLACEHOLDER FOR MORE INFORMATION**

+From notes:

+- Hosting etcd cluster as GCE instances, CloudSQL for Postgres, and backends in k8s?
+- Large scale cluster for multiple zones
+- Load balancing across regions
+- Split the infrastructure across regions so you can scale down the size of the sensu cluster
+- We recommend layer 4 so you don't get unexpected disconnects (http too long)
+- Smaller cluster that is responsible for monitoring the primary one.
+That could be as simple as a containerized cluster that does health checks on the primary cluster.
+That gives you notice of things going down, some record.

 {{< figure src="/images/go/deployment_architecture/gcp-multi-zone-multi-region.png" alt="Large-scale clustered Sensu Go architecture for multiple availability zones" link="/images/go/deployment_architecture/gcp-multi-zone-multi-region.png" target="_blank" >}}
 <!-- NEED LINK -->